Protests, prayers in Indian capital ahead of Trump’s visit

 The protesters were blocking a busy road in a northeastern district of New Delhi, replicating similar sit-ins in several parts of India since the law was passed in December.

-Police used tear gas as the rival groups hurled rocks at each other in the area on Monday and set some vehicles on fire.
+Police used tear gas as the rival groups hurled rocks at each other in the area on Monday and set some houses, shops, vehicles and a petrol pump on fire.
 Police closed access to two metro stations in the area.

 New Delhi’s highest elected official, Arvind Kejriwal, tweeted that the violence was “very distressing.”